 The opposite of sublimation is known as desublimation or deposition.
 In other words, when a substance or material directly changes from a gaseous state to the solid states, bypassing the liquid state, known as a deposition.

-If you think, you can’t relate to applications of sublimation in daily life.
+If you think, you can’t relate to real-life examples of sublimation in everyday life.
 Well, here is your chance to think again…!!!
-These are the top 6 real-life examples of sublimation that I will be discussing with you today.
-Let’s dive in.

 - Sublimation of dry ice